 Base Salary.
 Base salaries provide a level of cash compensation to each executive intended to provide stability and reduce the incentive for excessive risk-taking.
 The Committee generally sets base salaries within a competitive range (i.e., +/- 15% of the market 50th percentile) of base salary levels for executives in comparable positions within the Peer Group.
 The range allows for pay decisions to take into account individual factors such as performance, potential, expertise, and experience.
-At the beginning of fiscal 2021, the Independent Consultant presented to the Committee an analysis that identified the median base salary ranges for each of our NEOs compared to their respective, or substantially similar, positions in the Peer Group.
+At the beginning of fiscal 2022, the Independent Consultant presented to the Committee an analysis that identified the median base salary ranges for each of our NEOs compared to their respective, or substantially similar, positions in the Peer Group.
 Using this approach, the Committee approved base pay increases for each of our NEOs.

-The following table shows the annualized base salaries for each of our NEOs for each of the past two fiscal years:
+The following table shows the annual base salaries for each of our NEOs for each of the past two fiscal years:

-Executive Salary (\$) 2021 Base Salary (\$)(1) Increase
+Executive 2021 Base Salary (\$) 2022 Base Salary (\$)(1) Percent Increase

-Gary R. Maharaj 588,900 606,600 3.0%
+Gary R. Maharaj 606,600 625,000 3.0%

-Timothy J. Arens 330,000 339,000 2.7%
+Timothy J. Arens 339,900 373,900 10.0%

+Charles W. Olson 339,900 350,100 3.0%

 Teryl L.W.
-Sides 370,000 381,100 3.0%
+Sides 381,100 432,200 13.4%

-Joseph J. Stich 330,000 339,000 2.7%

-Gordon S. Weber 330,000 339,000 2.7%
+Gordon S. Weber 339,900 350,100 3.0%

-(1) Reflects the base salary approved by the Committee at its first regularly scheduled meeting in fiscal 2021, which meeting occurred in November 2020.
+(1) Reflects the base salary approved by the Committee at its first regularly scheduled meeting in fiscal 2022, which meeting occurred in November 2021, except that the base salary for Ms. Sides reflects the amount approved by the Committee at a meeting in May 2022.
 Changes in base salary typically become effective on January 1 of each year.
 As a result, the amount of salary actually received in any year may differ from the annual base salary amount shown above.
-The amount of base salary actually received during fiscal 2020 and fiscal 2021 is shown in the Summary Compensation Table below.
+The amount of base salary actually received during fiscal 2021 and fiscal 2022 is shown in the Summary Compensation Table below.